Tinkerforge/doc/en/source/Tutorials/Tutorial_Authentication/Tutorial.rst

 By default no access control is performed on the TCP/IP interface of Brick Daemon and the Ethernet/WIFI Extension.
 If you can connect to it you can control the Bricks and Bricklets.
-In most cases this might no be a problem because there are no untrusted third parties in your network.
+In most cases this might no be a problem because there are no untrusted third parties in your local network.

 In cases where you need to protect your stack against access from untrusted third parties you can use authentication to do so.
 With authentication enabled